Over one hundred Uber drivers on Monday demonstrated against their employers over the 25% charge on fares.

 However, the drivers argue that the 25% charge is exorbitant and, therefore, want the figure slashed to enable them survive the hardships in the country.

-“Uber only controls their apps but charges 25 percent on every service we offer this is killing our business," one demonstrator said adding, “all attempts to resolve the issue have been unsuccessful”.
+“Uber only controls their apps but charges 25 percent on every service we offer and this is killing our business," one demonstrator said adding, “all attempts to resolve the issue have been unsuccessful”.

 They further accused Uber of disconnecting them from the App without their knowledge and also implementing policies without their input.